-Encrypts the plaintext message using the given nonce and returns the ciphertext encoded with the encoder.
+Encrypts the plaintext message using the given nonce (or generates one randomly if omitted) and returns the ciphertext encoded with the encoder.

 Warning: It is VITALLY important that the nonce is a nonce, i.e. it is a number used only once for any given key.
 If you fail to do this, you compromise the privacy of the messages encrypted.